jscalvert/rattling-site/content/core-questions/index.md

 ## Rattling for transients

 Rattling relates a local property of a state to its weight in the global steady-state distribution.
 The Markov chain theory of rattling shows that this local property suffices to predict the global weight of a state when the local part varies enough over the states of the system.
-This view of rattling may hold even when the global steady-state distribution is replaced by a finite-time distribution.
+Does this view of rattling hold even when the global steady-state distribution is replaced by a finite-time distribution?

 ## Rattling workflow

+What is a principled and practical way to estimate rattling from data?